dongzgh/dongzgh.github.io/_posts/2021-01-03-journaling-daily-activities.md

 - [HEXAGONMI](#hexagonmi)
   - Revised scripting terminal response texts
   - Investigated the bug #31806 related with 3D addendum quality
-  - Added valiation for trim line generated from AGW related with the bug #29631
+  - Added validation for trim line generated from AGW related with the bug #29631

 ## 2021-12-01